 - near highly reflective surfaces such as snow or water

 - outside for extended periods (most of the day).

 In Victoria, the average UV is below 3 from May until August, making it a great time to roll up your sleeves and get some winter sun.
 Most people need between two and three hours of midday winter sun exposure spread over a week to help with their vitamin D levels.
-People with naturally very dark brown or black skin may need three to six times this amount of exposure.
+People with naturally very dark skin may need more sun exposure.

 Watch this short video to find out how much sun you need to maintain healthy vitamin D levels in winter.

 September to April in Victoria

 Whenever UV levels reach 3 and above , the UV can cause damage, increasing your risk of skin cancer so sun protection is required.
 In Victoria, average UV levels are 3 and above from September through to April.
 Most Victorians require only a few minutes of mid-morning or mid-afternoon sun exposure.
 Be extra cautious in the middle of the day when UV levels are most intense.
-People with naturally very dark brown or black skin may need three to six times this amount.
+People with naturally very dark skin may need more sun exposure.